-Crossover: Jenny is often drawn with/as Hatsune Miku, due to both characters being virtual and wearing teal pigtails and short skirts.
+Crossover: Jenny is often drawn with/as Hatsune Miku, due to both characters being artificial and wearing teal pigtails and short skirts.

-Crossovers with Robot Jones are common (sometimes it's a Crossover Ship) as Rob Renzetti worked on the short-lived Cartoon Network series while Robot Jones creator Greg Miller worked on Rob's series.
-Though in all honesty, Jenny's been crossovered with pretty much every cartoon robot from Bender to EVE to BMO to The Iron Giant.
+Crossovers with Robot Jones are sometimes seen (sometimes it's a Crossover Ship) as Rob Renzetti worked on the short-lived Cartoon Network series while Robot Jones creator Greg Miller worked on Rob's series.
+Though in all honesty, Jenny's been crossovered with pretty much every cartoon robot from Bender to WALL•E to BMO to The Iron Giant.
 Hell, even some non-cartoon ones like R2-D2.